Scientists & Staff

 I am fascinated by the complex relationship between urban people and urban nature (including trees).
 I also have longstanding interests in urban ecology (how natural systems function in urban and suburban areas) and green infrastructure (using trees and other plants strategically to help with stormwater management, air pollution removal, soil erosion control, etc.).

 Why This Research is Important

-Natural areas in cities may not qualify as perfect, pristine Nature but even small patches of park or prairie or water can be enormously important to urban people and urban wildlife.
-This is especially true in places like the Calumet region of southeast Chicago and northwest Indiana where industry has historically dominated people's lives and the natural environment.
-I am pleased to be able to contribute to research that deepens our understanding of how people and natural areas and how urban green spaces contribute to our health and well-being.
+Natural areas in cities may not qualify as perfect, pristine Nature but trees and small patches of park or prairie or water can be enormously important to urban people and urban wildlife.
+This is especially true in places like the Calumet region of southeast Chicago and northwest Indiana where industry has historically dominated the landscape.
+I am pleased to be able to contribute to research that deepens our understanding of how people use urban parks and natural areas and how urban green spaces contribute to our health and well-being.